MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 calculates the cost (sum of weighted misfits), and produces a model-equivalent output file that is directly comparable to an input file containing observational data.
 It is designed to accommodate datasets that are sparse, irregular, or non-local.
-OBSFIT performs grid-independent model-data comparisons, meaning that observations do not have to be on the same grid as the model or constrained to a fixed set of depth levels.
+OBSFIT works in "observations space", meaning that the model is interpolated to the observations locations, not the other way around.
+Hence observations do not have to be interpolated or constrained to a fixed set of depth levels, and model-data comparisons are independent of the model grid.
 This increases the efficiency of data assimilation for many datasets and allows compatibility with multi-grid state estimation.
-OBSFIT offers the capability of assimilating high-resolution altimetry data (e.g., `SWOT <https://swot.jpl.nasa.gov>`_), high-frequency radar (HRF), and averaged data such as tomography or SST.
+OBSFIT offers the capability of assimilating high-resolution altimetry data (e.g., `SWOT <https://swot.jpl.nasa.gov>`_), high-frequency radar (HRF), and spatially/temporally averaged data such as tomography or SST products.

 Description
 ~~~~~~~~~~~